MathyouMB/bookstore/docs/prompt.md

 The application should also be able to automatically place orders for new books if the remaining quantity is less than a given threshold (e.g., 10 books).
 This is done by sending an email to the publisher of the limited books to order a number of books equal to how many books were sold in the previous month (you do not have to implement the email sending component).

+Get quantity of that book sold in previous month